Will mortgage rates keep going down in response to the October Fed meeting?

 Other data points also shape mortgage rates, but generally, rates can fall when overall economic certainty slips.

-How the next Fed meeting will affect mortgage rates
+How the last Fed meeting will affect mortgage rates

-Many economists expect the Fed to slash 0.25 percent from its benchmark rate.
-This can have an immediate impact on home equity lines of credit which are indexed directly to the prime rate.
+The Fed's most recent 0.25 percent reduction to its benchmark rate can have an almost immediate impact on home equity lines of credit which are indexed directly to the prime rate.

-But the impact on new 30-year fixed-rate mortgages and refinances is less clear.
+But the affect of the Fed's actions on new 30-year fixed-rate mortgages and refinances is less clear.
 Sometimes, when the Fed cuts its rate, average mortgage rates on new loans increase a little in the short term.
 Other times, rates fall, tracking the lower Fed rate.

 Is the government shutdown still affecting mortgage rates?